abhijith-p-subash/nox_framework/README.md

 Crete New SQL Module

-"gulp new module-name"
+"gulp new -module module-name"

 Create New Mongo Module

-"gulp new module-name -mongo"
+"gulp new -module module-name -mongo"